blue-keyboard/google-homepage/README.md

 # Google search results

+Important! to see this page, press on "How search works" at the bottom, Yes, poor choice, i don't know why i put it there.
+This is the relative url in any case: /google-homepage/search-results.html

 Feeling confident to do this page as well, it will just take more time, gonna try to mimic as much as possible as well.
 I know is not necessary but i feel i can learn some things too focusing on the detail, challenging myself.

 ## 3 part Header